An EPA agent searches for the origin of a dangerous new plant (written for Screams!)

-Glancing at her painted nail, she waited to see if the color would change.
+Glancing at her maroon nail, she waited to see if the color would change.
 If the solvent detected any toxin, the lacquer would turn black.
-Even the slightest trace would be enough to trigger it.
+Even the slightest trace amount of rare poison was enough to trigger it.

 "Your flowers outside are lovely," She said innocently.
 "I wish I was blessed with a green thumb."

 Beaming with delight, the old woman shrugged.
 "Well, my late husband was an avid botanist.
 He planted them for me, God rest his soul."

 "I'm assuming the greenhouse was his as well?"
 Glancing at her fingernail, Delphinia waited for the telltale sign.
 A few petals from those shrubs could put her in coma or cause organ failure.

 Gladys nodded, sipping her tea.
 "He loved his plants.
 I think he would have been married them if not for me."
 She chuckled sadly.